omgwtfgames/csg.cs/Assets/CSG/README.txt

 TODO
 ----
 * Works, but adds a whole pile of verticies that don't need to be there.
-Find a way to simpify the mesh for tris that share a plane ?
+Find a way to simpify the mesh for tris that share a plane (maybe http://www.melax.com/polychop) ?
+* Currently does nothing with the 'shared' field on Polygons.
+We could use this for tracking submeshes / materials ?
 * Almost certainly could do with optimization (eg, some Lists could probably become Vertex[] or Polygon[] arrays).